Latence-Technologies/Kafka-Ada/README.md

 This project offers Ada bindings for the C librdkafka library.
 You can use it to send and receive from a Kafka bus from Ada.
 Currently work in progress, it does not offer all functionalities of librdkafka yet.

-## Latence Technologies

-This Ada binding is offered LatenceTech, a Montreal based startup specialized in low-latency optimization.
-Our website is https://latencetech.com/

 ## Install

 To install this library on your system, run the following command: